[Fictopedia]

 Quick Comment

 Browser beware, I guess.
 In any writing community of significant size, you’ll probably have a similar breakdown of complete ideas, fragmentary-but-fun ideas, and ideas without much original thought.
+But notably, those ideas all existed for you to run with and adapt, if you like.
+By the nature of this kind of project, when somebody posts a weak parody like that, they generally do so in hopes of somebody coming along later to clean it up.

 I have not edited anything, except maybe fixing a couple of links to point to the correct pages, so please don’t blame me for any off-color or otherwise awful jokes that you might spot.
-Likewise, don’t credit me with anything good that you might stumble across.
+Likewise, please don’t credit me with anything good that you might stumble across.
 Again, I contributed nothing creative to this, other than the conversion and the index pages.
 Credit (and blame) the Fictopedia community, as required by the licensing terms.

 Surviving Fictopedia Pages